totalnoMartina/moon-child-yoga/README.md

 ## Unfixed bugs

-There was not bugs in making this webpage.
+There was no bugs in making this webpage.

 # Deployment